acdh-oeaw/Teaching_CBS4DH/lectures/git_1.md

 Git is a content management system, but not in the usual way you might expect from well-known Content Management Systems (CMS) like Wordpress or Drupal, or well-known file-sharing systems like Dropbox or Box.
 For this reason, Git is called a *content tracker*.

 Git is one of the most used *version control systems* in the coding community.
-It is useful when working on coding projects, alone or in a group: it keeps track of each stage of the process, and allows you for instance to go back and restore to an earlier version.
+It is useful when working on coding projects, alone or in a group: it keeps track of each stage of the process, and allows you, for instance, to go back and restore to an earlier version.

 Git is a distributed version management control system.
 That means that every project member has a copy of the complete history of all the files in the project on their machine.
-Contrast this with centralized version control systems such as Subversion (SVN) were users only have the last version of a file on their system.
-In this workshop, we are going to use *remote* repositories, which are located om a server on Github, as well as a *local* repository that is located on your own machine.
+This is the contrarz to centralized version control systems, such as Subversion (SVN,) where users only have the last version of a file on their system.
+In this workshop, we are going to use *remote* repositories, which are located on a server on Github, as well as a *local* repository that is located on your own machine.

 In this tutorial, we will work both in the browser and in a terminal window.
 We use the browser to administer remote Git repositories; we work in the terminal for everything regarding the local Git repository.